 Investment Structuring

-• Verifying that the client and business structure meet E-2 treaty nationality, ownership, and control requirements, as set out in the E-2 visa requirements guide
+- Verifying that the client and business structure meet E-2 treaty nationality, ownership, and control requirements

-• Coordinating with U.S. business, corporate, and tax lawyers to ensure the U.S. business is structured to the standards expected by the U.S. Consulate in London, while minimising tax and other liabilities, including guidance on starting a U.S. business
+- Coordinating with U.S. business, corporate, and tax lawyers to ensure the U.S. business is structured to the standards expected by the U.S. Consulate in London, including guidance on starting a U.S. business

 Documenting a Real and Operational Business

-• Overseeing the legal and practical elements of the case, including company formation, business plans, licences, leases, and employment arrangements where needed
+- Overseeing the legal and practical elements of the case, including company formation, business plans, licenses, leases, and employment arrangements where needed

 Preparing and Filing the E-2 Visa Application